Ilshidur/node-mercure/README.md

 * Inventory of all open connections stored in Redis, per node process
 * Kill switch

+## Future improvements

+* Implement as a lambda function ?

 ## Usage

 This library provides 3 components : a `Hub`, a `Server` and a `Publisher` :